 Endorphins also help ease anxiety, which is the most common mental health concern in the United States.
 According to data from the National Alliance on Mental Illness (NAMI), over 40 million adults in the U.S. (19.1%) have an anxiety disorder.

-The exposure to sunshine when playing golf also has benefits.
+The exposure to sunshine when playing golf also has mental health benefits.
 Research has linked vitamin D deficiency with instances of depression and other mental health struggles.
 Even a cloudy day on the golf course provides the sun exposure required to optimize your vitamin D levels.

 Mental health benefits of golf